pletzer/python-oop-novice/README.md

 no-ops in a small Ruby file Jekyll auto-loads, or dropping the `github-pages` gem for a plain `jekyll` + explicit plugin list in the `Gemfile`.)

-The material can be access [here](https://USERNAME.github.io/python-oop-novice/index.html) where USERNAME is your Github username.
+The material can be accessed [here](https://USERNAME.github.io/python-oop-novice/index.html) where USERNAME is your Github username.

-We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.
+We'd like to ask you to familiarise yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.